On this page

 Finding the Root Cause Fast

 Import errors usually have clear messages.
-But when they happen deep in a dependency chain — one module imports another that imports another that fails — the stack trace gets long and confusing.
+When they happen deep in a dependency chain where one module imports another that imports another that fails, the stack trace gets long and confusing.

 Debug faster starting today.